jldu20/cs326-team-rho/docs/milestone2.md

 <img src="Resources Links.png" width="350" title="Resource Links">

 This is a rough outline of a tutee profile.
 The tutee will be able to create a profile and is able to edit it.
-This is where the user can create, update and deleate a profile.
+This is where the user can create, update and delete a profile.

 <img src="Tutee Profile.png" width="350" title="Tutee Profile">